 - Shooting, searing pain

 Standing and stretching temporarily improve the sciatic symptoms.
 Traditional management of sciatica involves anti-inflammatories, corticosteroid injections, and/or surgery.
-These interventions may work to manage the symptoms of sciatica, but they do not address the underlying cause of the condition.
+These interventions may work to manage the symptoms of back pain, but they do not address the underlying cause of the condition.

 How is my sciatica related to my neck?